PAARKAVYB/K-Means-Clustering-algorithm/README.md

 Plot a graph for the applicant income vs loan amount lot using sns.scatterplot.

 ## Step 4:
-Obtain the kmeam clustering, display the clusters using .cluster_centers_ and the labels using .labels_ .
+Obtain the kmean clustering, display the clusters using .cluster_centers_ and the labels using .labels_ .

 ## Step 5:
 Predict the k means using kmean.predict() method and display the result.